Spains Top Prosecutor Denies Leaking Documents Against Opposition - UrduPoint

 Spain's Top Prosecutor Denies Leaking Documents Against Opposition

-Madrid, (APP - UrduPoint / Pakistan Point News - 29th Jan, 2025) Spain's top prosecutor on Wednesday denied leaking legal documents about the partner of the Madrid region's influential conservative leader, legal sources said, in a case embarrassing Socialist Prime Minister Pedro Sanchez.
+Madrid, (APP - UrduPoint / Pakistan Point News - 30th Jan, 2025) Spain's top prosecutor on Wednesday denied leaking legal documents about the partner of the Madrid region's influential conservative leader, legal sources said, a case embarrassing Socialist Prime Minister Pedro Sanchez.

 Alvaro Garcia Ortiz refused to answer anyone but his lawyer during a 90-minute testimony at the Supreme Court, the sources added, in an appearance without precedent in Spanish legal history.